-LG V30s Might Get An AI Camera Upgrade But It May Not Be Enough To Save The Company’s Mobile Division
+LG V30s Might Get An AI Camera Upgrade, But It May Not Be Enough To Save The Company’s Mobile Division

 — Android Authority (@AndroidAuth) February 9, 2018

-The LG V30s may have similar features to other popular smartphones like the Samsung Galaxy S8 and Note 8, but there is no guarantee that these features will work as smoothly with LG’s smartphones.
+The LG V30s may have similar features to other popular smartphones, like the Samsung Galaxy S8 and Note 8, but there is no guarantee that these features will work as smoothly with LG’s smartphones.
 Samsung and other LG rivals are also set to release new handsets at the 2018 MWC which might feature an upgraded version of the Bixby Vision and Google Lens.

 It is no secret that LG’s mobile division is in trouble.
 Just recently, the Korean tech company announced that it would stop unveiling new handsets every year.
 LG’s mobile unit is now focused on upgrading its top-tier smartphones.
 The LG V30s will be the first handset released by the Korean company after the announcement.